Inside Prince Andrew's tawdry love life

 In the Caribbean, "the paparazzi were flying over low in light aircraft or swimming up to the beach in scuba gear," Stark has said.

-Then, 18-months after they had started dating, news broke that Stark had previously starred in the films The Awakening of Emily and Cruel Passion, based on the Marquis de Sade's novel Justine, which included some racier scenes and which were incorrectly labelled 'sort porn' by some at the time.
+Then, 18 months after they had started dating, news broke that Stark had previously starred in the films The Awakening of Emily and Cruel Passion, based on the Marquis de Sade's novel Justine, which included some racier scenes and which were incorrectly labelled "soft porn" by some at the time.

 (In 2019, Stark successfully sued MTV's parent company after their website referred to her as a "porn star".)